-Resembling a yucca plant, with its strap-like blueish green leaves and one single upright flowering stalk, this native plant adapted to the eastern and central United States will be a conversation piece among gardeners.
+Resembling a yucca plant, the plant has strap-like blueish green leaves and one single upright flowering stalk.
+This native plant adapted to the eastern and central United States will be a conversation piece among gardeners.

 The Garden Club of North Carolina includes around 265 garden clubs.
 If you’re not a member, or if you’re not visiting the North Carolina Botanical Garden yourself, you can still get seeds via the mail.
 Send a SASE to the address listed on their website.

 There have been 34 picks for North Carolina Wildflower of the Year, ever since the program started in 1982.